 return <div>....</div>;

-after the changes are being committed to DOM and if and only if any value in the dependencies array [prop, state]
+}The useEffect(callback, [prop, state]) invokes the callback after the changes are being committed to DOM and if and only if any value in the dependencies array [prop, state] has changed.

 import { useEffect } from 'react';